Zero-guidance Segmentation Using Zero Segment Labels: Experiments

 In Figure \ref{fig:ablation}, the crop-and-mask baseline often returns text labels that are unrelated to the segments, like `video' in column 2-4.
 Without global subtraction, our method often fails to recognize objects in the background due to the leak of global contexts.
 For example, the sky in column 1 is labeled `tower', and almost everything in column 2 is labeled `room'.
 Our full pipeline yields reasonable results, and can label `ladder', `lamp', `floor', and `reader' correctly.

 In Table \ref{tab:ablation}, we report results based on ST reassignment and constant thresholding.
-Our method outperforms all alternative masking techniques in terms the IoU, Recall, and Text Generation Quality scores on PC-59.
+Our method outperforms all alternative masking techniques in terms of IoU, Recall, and Text Generation Quality scores on PC-59.
 Global subtraction also helps improve both $\text{IoU}_\text{CLIP}$ by 3.0-3.1 points.
 On PAS-20, our method achieves a slightly lower IoU than not using global subtraction (1.1 lower).
-Upon inspection, we observe that the 20-class PAS-20 tends to label only a few foreground objects while ignoring much of the background (see Figure \ref{fig:2012}), and not using global subtraction may preserve the embedding of these few objects better.
-This bias toward primary objects, however, would not be beneficial if the goal is to discover \emph{all} semantic objects in the image.
+Upon inspection, we observe that the 20-class PAS-20 tends to label only a few foreground objects while ignoring much of the background (see Appendix \ref{apx:voc}), and not using global subtraction may preserve the embedding of these few objects better.
+This bias toward primary objects, however, would not be beneficial if the goal is to discover \emph{all} semantic objects.